babel/website/docs/usage/polyfill.md

 ## Usage in Node/Browserify

-You need to include the polyfill require at the top the **entry point** to your application.
+To include the polyfill you need to require it at the top of the **entry point** to your application.

 ```js
 require("6to5/polyfill");